 Rizzhel Javier (San Diego, 1983) is a San Diego based artist and educator.
 She graduated college with a Master of Fine Arts in Studio Arts from San Diego State University in 2012.
 Rizzhel is an active member of the arts community in the region.

 Her work explores topics in communication, identity, memory and human relationships.
-Trained as a darkroom photography, in the last ten years, Rizzhel has combined her images with sculpture, installation and video.
-Her pieces are playful and often require the viewer to interact physically with the work.
-Through sharing personal stories, Rizzhel hope to engages the viewers memories and personal experiences.
+Trained in darkroom photography, in the last ten years, Rizzhel has combined her images with sculpture, installation and digital media.
+Her pieces are playful and often require the viewer to engage physically with the work.
+She works autobiographically, using art and photography, to explore personal, community and global transformation.
+Through sharing personal stories, Rizzhel hopes to encourage viewers to recall their own memories, personal experiences and reflection.

 Rizzhel’s recent work is influenced by immigration and travel.
+Her practice is largely feminist and transborder with theme and partnerships that stretch into Tijuana and the Philippines.
 She is currently working on a documentary film, Basura Boyz, which studies the sanitary conditions of her father’s childhood town in the Philippines.
-In Philippines in Tj she crossed the border to explore the meaning of home and cultural identity between San Diego and Philippines.
+In Philippines in Tijuana she crosses the border to explore the meaning of home and cultural comparious between San Diego and Philippines.
+Rizzhel explores social and historical issues of displaced identity, and ideas of misrepresentation and impermanence.